-(Thousands of U.S. do
+(Thousands of U.S. dollars)

-Class Sale amount Total gain on sale Total loss on sale
+Total gain on sale Total loss on sale

-Equity securities 21,918 16,367 -
+16,367 -

-Total 21,918 16,367 -
+16,367 -

 3. Securities for which impairment losses were recognized

 In the previous fiscal year, an impairment loss of ¥28 million (¥28 million on bonds of available-for-sale securities) was recognized on securities.